xyjixyjixyji/panoramic/README.md

 Our current code can be found [here](https://github.com/Ji-Xinyou/panoramic).
 So far, we have implemented

-- sequential version of the pipeline
+- Sequential version of the pipeline
 - MPI version of the pipeline
 - OpenMP version of the pipeline
-- the pipeline using OpenCV for reference
+- Pipeline using OpenCV for reference

 #### Preliminary Results

+##### Stitching Results and Speedup

 For the sake of simplicity, we have been testing our program using two sets of pictures.
-For final report, we will have more test cases, including automatically generated ones (*e.g.* stitching photos with random lines, dots, and color blocks), for a more comprehensive performance benchmark.
+For final report, we will have more test cases, for a more comprehensive performance benchmark.

 <p align="center">
  <img width="727" alt="1" src="https://github.com/Ji-Xinyou/panoramic/assets/70172199/015105f4-1642-454f-9ca8-dd15c5dc36a2">